Classic Faithful 32x (Jappa and PA) Texturing Rules and Guidelines

 There are many types of blending.
 The most important ones in the context of Classic Faithful are listed here:

 - No blending is a simple border between two or more colors, without any additional effects.
 A work in progress texture tends to have no blending, as other blending methods are usually added later on.
-However, this tends to have a “plasticky” or flat effect on the texture, which in most cases is undesirable.
+However, this tends to have a "plasticky" effect or look flat, which is undesirable in most cases.

 - Antialiasing (AA) is a technique used to smooth the jaggedness of a pixelated border between colors.
 It uses an additional in-between color to provide a smoother transition.
 This is particularly useful for smoother textures or getting rid of harsh color borders that may form.